-Learn how to create graffiti art from your photos in Adobe Photoshop, using filters and adjustments.
+Learn how to make graffiti art from your photos in Adobe Photoshop, using filters and adjustments.

 1. How to Create the Brick Wall Background

-Add the Brick Wall in a New Layer.
-Resize the image if needed according to your canvas size.
+Add the Brick Wall on a New Layer.
+Resize the image if needed, according to your canvas size.

 2. How to Add the Graffiti Art